 You might be seeing double on this spectacular island in the Venetian Lagoon, as the multicolored houses are reflected in the canals below.
 Burano is a fishing village, and legend has it that the residents painted their houses vibrant colors to help them find their way back from a night of fishing in the early-morning fog.
 The colors of the houses may appear random, but there is a method to the madness.
 If you move to this island, you can’t just pick your favorite paint color and go to town—you have to get permission from the government, and they choose a color for you.
 The whimsical look of the village might be carefully planned out, but that doesn’t take away from the city’s beauty.
+This isn’t the only town with water running through it.
 Check out these incredible pictures of another city with streets of water.

 A long time ago, when India adhered to a strict caste system, blue was a major status symbol, with the upper class painting their homes the “royal” color.
 Though caste restrictions have loosened significantly, the color has stood the test of time, and blue houses remain popular in India simply as a matter of tradition.
 And nowhere is this more apparent than in the “Blue City” of Jodhpur.
-Did you know that painting your house blue can majorly increase its value?
+Here are some fascinating things that were captured by Google Earth.

 The bustling capital of this popular Caribbean destination is packed with casinos, restaurants, and wonderfully decorative, colorful buildings.
 The cheery city center fits with Aruba’s oft-marketed slogan “One Happy Island.”
 Since Aruba is a Dutch territory, the architecture mimics a classic Dutch style while putting its own Aruban, pastel-colored spin on it.
 Learn why Aruba is the most revisited island in the Caribbean.